-Keep in mind that draining an indoor pool is not a simple task, so that maintenance cost is going to be much higher, considering you have your pool enclosed.
+Remember that draining an indoor pool is not simple, so the maintenance cost will be much higher, considering you have your pool enclosed.

-Gunite requires a 10-15 year replastering, which runs around $12,000 for the job.
-Plus, each time you acid wash the pool, you’re compromising the integrity of the structure, which can lead to cracking and further problems.
-The last thing you want is cracking of your indoor pool because that water damage can also cause structural issues with your home.
+Gunite requires replastering every 10-15 years, which runs around $12,000 for the job.
+Plus, each time you acid wash the pool, you’re compromising the structure’s integrity, which can lead to cracking and further problems.
+The last thing you want is to crack your indoor pool because that water damage can also cause structural issues with your home.

 - Limitless customization options